myDevicesIoT/cayenne-docs/docs/LORA.md

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160822155516/ThingPark-menu-expanded-Create-device.png" width="400" height="337" alt="Actility"><br/><br/></p>

-The **New device** dialog will appear.
-To create a new device using the Actility portal, you will need to enter in all required information for completing the device creation into the New device dialog.
+The *New device* dialog will appear.
+To create a new device using the Actility portal, you will need to enter in all required information for completing the device creation.
 The process begins by selecting an appropriate activation mode from the **Device activation** field.

-Actility's activation modes supports two modes (OTAA, APB).
-In most cases, this will be Over the Air Activation (OTAA).
+Actility supports two activation modes (OTAA, APB).
+In most cases, you will want to select Over the Air Activation (OTAA).
 Let's cover the information needed for both methods.

 - [Over the Air Activation (OTAA)](#lora-actility-manually-register-device-over-the-air-activation-otaa)
 - [Activation By Personalization (APB)](#lora-actility-manually-register-device-activation-by-personalization-apb)